Registration Services

 2. That the MydexID is not empty and not already in use

-5. That the password is 8 characters or longer
+8. That the password is 8 characters or longer.

-We recommend that your application also perform its own validation of items 1 through 6 before proceeding to submit the request to our API to process the registration.
-Although we account for any whitespace by trimming it in our API, we also recommend, and believe it to be good practice, that your registration form trims any whitespace from it's input fields.
+We recommend that your application also perform its own validation of items 1 through 8 before proceeding to submit the request to our API to process the registration.
+Although we account for any whitespace by trimming it in our API, we also recommend, and believe it to be good practice, that your registration form trims any whitespace from its input fields.

 Don't forget that your POST payload must also contain other attributes not-specific to the member, such as your API key, Connection NID, Connection Token Hash and return_to URL, as per the documentation in the link above.